Innovation is what has brought the human race as far as it has come…

 “The question is,” she said, “just because we can create something that is actually intelligent, is it good for us?
 Is it serving the local community?
 The global community?
 Asking these questions before you end up with the solution, that’s what responsible innovation is about.”
 Another example she offered was biofuel.
 “It sounds like a nice concept, it has a good purpose, but it didn’t turn out very well.”

-On the 30th of October, Maya and Szilvia will host the third Responsible Innovation Summit at Smock Alley Theatre.
+From 20th-21st October, Szilvia will host the fourth Responsible Innovation Summit.
 “The conference is about introducing responsible innovation as an adaptable business concept,” Marquez said.
 “It’s about the next generation of businesses and innovation.
 The word innovation does not always mean technology; it needs to be broken up.
 So we have keynote speakers from economic backgrounds, from environmental backgrounds, technology backgrounds and so on.”